 If you’re looking for an easy fix and have concrete you do not want to replace, good news, you don’t have too!
 Install a Self-leveling Epoxy Flooring coating and create a flawlessly seamless smooth surface.
 These coatings are fantastic for commercial buildings of all kinds because they are extremely low-maintenance.
 You can use these epoxy floors in more places than you would think!

 Tips of Self-leveling Epoxy Flooring

 Do not skimp (or cheat) on the required product quantity or thickness.
-I am seeing applicators doing 1mm floors and selling them as self-leveling.
-If you want a great level finish you need at least 2mm, but ideally you should go for 3 mm.
-The thinner the floor the higher of waviness and trowel marks everywhere
+I’ve seen applicators do 1mm floors and sell them as self-leveling, but if you want a great level finish, you need at least 2mm, but preferably 3mm.
+The thinner the floor the more waves and trowel marks there will be everywhere

 If you want a smooth finish like the one in the picture, you need a flat floor substrate to start with.
 I know it sounds contradicting.
 The product is meant to be “self leveling” therefore shouldn’t it level an uneven floor?